hezi47/icme/README.md

 You should download [data](https://drive.google.com/drive/folders/1CfobY6i8BfqfWPHL31FKFDipNjqWwAhS) and [models](https://drive.google.com/drive/folders/10cFNVEhLpCatwECA6SPB-2g0q5zZyfaw).
 Place them in dev_data/ and models/, respectively.

-### BGA
+### SGP

-File bga_mi_fgsm.py and bsr_bga_mi.py generate adversarial examples on inception_v3 model.
+File SGP.py generate adversarial examples on inception_v3 model.
-File std_bga_ens.py generate adversarial examples on ensemble model.
 If you want to attack other models, replace the model in `graph` function and load such models in `main` function.

 #### Runing attack

-Taking BGA attack for example, you can run this attack as following:
+Taking SGP attack for example, you can run this attack as following:

 ```
-CUDA_VISIBLE_DEVICES=gpuid python bga_mi.py
+CUDA_VISIBLE_DEVICES=gpuid python SGP.py
 ```

 #### Evaluating the attack

-The generated adversarial examples would be stored in directory `./outputs_bga_mi`.
+The generated adversarial examples would be stored in directory `./outputs_SGP`.
 Then run the file `simple_eval.py` to evaluate the success rate of each model used in the paper:

 ```
 CUDA_VISIBLE_DEVICES=gpuid python simple_eval.py